sabinks/tenancy/README.md

 ## About Project

-Making multi tenancy project with multi database with Passport Authentication with simple proxy server.
+-   Making multi tenancy project with multi database with Passport Authentication with simple proxy server.
+-   Project management tool

 ## Stack